-Performance Outcomes Acceptable Outcomes Proposed Development Council Assessment Statement of Reasons Assessment benchmarks for Assessable Development and Requirements for Accepted Development //ehicle Parking PO 4 AO 4.1 Parking for the recreation facility is proposed to be accommodated within the existing 51 space, sealed carparking area on Thorpe Street.
+Performance Outcomes Acceptable Outcomes Proposed Development Council Assessment Statement of Reasons chmarks for Assessable Developmen t and Requirements for Accepted Development Vehicle F PO 4 Parking for the recreation facility is proposed to be accommodated within the existing 51 space, sealed carparking area on Thorpe Street.
 Table 9.4.6.3 (b) within the Parking and Access Code does not prescribe a carparking requirement for Parks, as such, there is no obligation to provided dedicated parking to service the facility.
 Despite this, given that the intention in creating the recreation facility is to encourage greater use of existing open spaces, it is considered prudent to provide some level of dedicated parking for the facility.
-Consequently, the facility has been prosed at the southern end of the Park to capitalise on the adjacent existing carparking.
 While Park uses are not required to provide onsite carparking, parking is proposed to be provided in the Thorpe Street carpark which will discourage the potential of on-street parking on the smaller surrounding streets.
+Consequently, the facility has been prosed at the southern end of the Park to capitalise or the adjacent existing carparking.

-Performance Outcomes Acceptable Outcomes Proposed Development Council Assessment Statement of Reasons It is noted that the Thorpe Street carpark is currently informally utilised by parents of students at the neighbouring Barkly Highway State School during school pick-up and dropoff times.
-Despite this, it is understood that there is no formal agreement between Council and the School governing this arrangement, as such, it appears that the School does not have priority use of the parking in Thorpe Street.
-In any case, it is noted that the principal users of the recreation facility will be school-aged children who, by virtue of their educational commitments, will not be utilising the facility during school-hours when the greatest demand will be placed on the carpark.
-As such, it is considered that both the School and recreation facility can share the carparking, given that peak demand for each use will occur at different times of day.
+CITY COL Performance Accep Outcomes Outco i i oboseu Develobilielit Council Assessment Statement of Reasons It is noted that the Thorpe Street carpark is currently informally utilised by parents of students at the neighbouring Barkly Highward State School during school pick-up and drop off times.
+Despite this, it is understood that there is no formal agreement between Councand the School governing this arrangement, a such, it appears that the School does not have priority use of the parking in Thorpe Street.
+If any case, it is noted that the principal users of the recreation facility will be school-age children who, by virtue of their educations commitments, will not be utilising the facility during school-hours when the greatest demand will be placed on the carpark.
+As such it is considered that both the School and recreation facility can share the carparking given that peak demand for each use will occur at different times of day. of by co-cat cill sis see in coffeed all city st. city st